New Mexico CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-New Mexico's gross receipts tax applies broadly to services, increasing the effective cost of maintenance contracts passed through CAM.
-Ensure CAM estimates account for this tax on service provider invoices.
+New Mexico's gross receipts tax applies broadly to services, raising the cost of maintenance contracts passed through CAM.
+Make sure CAM estimates account for this tax on service provider invoices.

 Reconciliation Timing Requirements